Cloudymap1e/Map1eUM.github.io/_posts/2024-11-28-my-first-post.md

 In the meanwhile, I will keep trying my best in investing in the US equity market and other financial instruments.
 I realized that my career is kind of dead and maybe the investment and quant trading can be my next direction.
 I will try my best to explore the road for me.

-I haven't wrote posts for a long time.
-I stop ding this when I decided to use 24 hours streaming with auto recording by youtube to replace the dailt note and reflection, because I ibelieve soon I will just use AI to generate a summary based on my everyday complete recordings about what I have done.
+I haven't written posts for a long time.
+I stopped doing this when I decided to use 24-hour streaming with auto recording by YouTube to replace the daily note and reflection, because I believe soon I will just use AI to generate a summary based on my everyday complete recordings about what I have done.
 This is truly interesting. (while I am typing this post my stream is still on!)

 The finals are coming, dates are set.
 I am not really stressed about this term, because unlike previous academic years I have keep the pace most of the time and will just be fine to get above avg grades, but I may not be able to achieve a excellent grade I anticipated.
 The dates are:

 <img src="/assets/img/finals.png" width="100%" alt="Finals Dates">

-Deep inside I may be disapointed by my current life.
+Deep inside I may be disappointed by my current life.
 I am not sure if I can make it.
-But whining is truly useless, either kill youself or make it alive.
+But whining is truly useless, either kill yourself or make it alive.

+In the future I may write more posts with more thinking, some deep insights and some inspirations and so on.
+Just using streaming video to passively record the life is not good enough, at least in the aspect of improving my productivity.